CHEO-EHIL/pysdg-releases/README.md

 The image for `pysdg` can be downloaded from [CHEO-EHIL Packages](https://github.com/orgs/CHEO-EHIL/packages).

+The full documentation can be found at [pysdg documentation](https://cheo-ehil.github.io/pysdg-releases/).

 For any questions, please submit an issue in this repository.

 <p align="center">